west

 qz.com/africa...

-submitted almost 7 years ago by lexacon
+submitted about 7 years ago by lexacon

 How two Eritrean brothers built a solar power business in some of Africa’s riskiest markets

-submitted almost 7 years ago by lexacon
+submitted about 7 years ago by lexacon

 How two Eritrean brothers built a solar power business in some of Africa’s riskiest markets